minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 To address this, I incorporated the previously mentioned seniority and birth year control variables into the regression models, as outlined in @model-spec.
-Since seniority details the number of terms the representative has partaken in and the birthyear represents the age of the legislator, I also checked that the correlation between the two variables would not be high enough to cause multicolinearity, which it was not, with a correlation of -0.57, and a VIF of 1.27 and 1.28 respectively.
+Since seniority details the number of terms the representative has partaken in and the birth year represents the age of the legislator, I also checked that the correlation between the two variables would not be high enough to cause multicolinearity, which it was not, with a correlation of -0.57, and a VIF of 1.27 and 1.28 respectively.

 // general LPM and logit/probit
-When looking at the LPM model with all representatives, the seniority variable was not significant, and the birthyear variable was significant at a 0.01 level, with a one year increase in birthyear increasing the probability of a pro-environmental vote by 0.007 percent on average, holding all else constant.
+When looking at the LPM model with all representatives, the seniority variable was not significant, and the birth year variable was significant at a 0.01 level, with a one year increase in birth year increasing the probability of a pro-environmental vote by 0.007 percent on average, holding all else constant.
-The same trends were found when fixing the model by state and year, with the birthyear variable being significant at a 0.001 level and having an effect of 0.013 percent increase in pro-environemtnal voting for a one year increase in birthyear, and the seniority variable being significant only at a 0.05 level with a one term increase in seniority increasing the environmental voting probability by 0.018 percent.
-When fixing the model by legislator and year (using plm instead of lm), the birthyear variable was not significant at all, and the seniority variable was significant at a 0.01 level, with a one term increase in seniority decreasing the probability of a pro-environmental vote by 0.0001 percent on average, holding all else constant.
-Similar results and significance for the birthyear variable emerge when fixing the legislator, whereas the seniority variable is not significant at all.
+The same trends were found when fixing the model by state and year, with the birth year variable being significant at a 0.001 level and having an effect of 0.013 percent increase in pro-environmental voting for a one year increase in birth year, and the seniority variable being significant only at a 0.05 level with a one term increase in seniority increasing the environmental voting probability by 0.018 percent.
+When fixing the model by legislator and year (using plm instead of lm), the birth year variable was not significant at all, and the seniority variable was significant at a 0.01 level, with a one term increase in seniority decreasing the probability of a pro-environmental vote by 0.0001 percent on average, holding all else constant.
+Similar results and significance for the birth year variable emerge when fixing the legislator, whereas the seniority variable is not significant at all.

 // Interpretation
-Since only birthyear is mostly significant and seniority is not, one can conclude that younger representatives are more likely to vote pro environmentally in these votes holding all else constant, which compared to the results from the first hypothesis, the effect of a one year younger
+Since only birth year is mostly significant and seniority is not, one can conclude that younger representatives are more likely to vote pro environmentally in these votes holding all else constant, which compared to the results from the first hypothesis, the effect of a one year younger